 While that may be a bit of an over exaggeration, the changes made during the course of a year is amazing.
 When BootsnAll editor Adam went on his RTW trip in 2008-2009, he says “the iPad wasn’t even a thing yet – hell, it wasn’t even announced when we got back – and now it’s a part of the great travel technological debate.”

 Even though people feel passionately about their gadgets and toys, let’s set the record straight from the get-go.
 There really is not a right or wrong answer when it comes to bringing electronic devices.
-Cameras, iPods, ereaders, a laptop, iPad, smart phone, or no tech gizmos at all – it’s all what is best for you!
+Cameras, iPods, ereaders, a laptop, iPad, smart phone, or no tech gizmos at all – it’s all what is best for you and your situation!

 What we want to do is give you the knowledge necessary to make an informed decision.
 Everyone has different wants and needs when it comes to technology on their trip, so everyone is going to have a different opinion.
 The key is to figure out what you need, and go from there.

 Cell phones have come a long way in the past 20 years.
 From those giant bag phones to the Zack Morris phone to the iPhone, our little hand-held phones can do a lot these days.
 But are they smart to bring with you on a RTW trip?
 There are several schools of thought on this.

 Just as recent as five years ago, most people – let alone travelers – didn’t own smart phones, so bringing one on a long-term trip wasn’t even a question.
 Now that more people are accustomed to everything that smart phones can do because they use them regularly at home, it’s harder to imagine leaving them behind on a long trip.
 Your smart phone can be your main go-to gadget.
 It can serve as a mini-computer, a camera, and a video camera – so honestly, for the average traveler, a good smart phone might be all the gadget you need.